-- a signed memo indicating the purpose of travel/purchase, location and date(s); - if registration is for a conference, include a copy of the registration form that indicates what was included (i.e., meals); - original and/or electronic receipts indicating payment (needs to be itemized receipt, not just the signed credit card copy); - in some cases, a copy of the conference program cover and a copy of the page with your name to substantiate your participation.
+- a signed memo indicating the purpose of travel/purchase, location and date(s); - if registration is for a conference, include a copy of the registration form that indicates what was included (i.e., meals); - original and/or electronic receipts indicating payment (needs to be itemized receipt, not just the signed credit card copy for meals); - in some cases, a copy of the conference program cover and a copy of the page with your name to substantiate your participation; and - credit card statements with the charges clearly marked.
+Make sure your name, the charge, and the last-four digits of your credit card are clearly marked on the statement.
+All other information can be blacked out.